aa32555/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 In a multi-threaded application, the YottaDB engine runs in its own thread, which is distinct from any application thread.
-When a mult-threaded application calls a YottaDB function, the function puts a request on a queue for the YottaDB engine, and blocks awaiting a response – in other words, any call to YottaDB is synchronous as far as the caller is concerned, even if servicing that call results in asynchronous activity within the implementation.
+When a multi-threaded application calls a YottaDB function, the function puts a request on a queue for the YottaDB engine, and blocks awaiting a response – in other words, any call to YottaDB is synchronous as far as the caller is concerned, even if servicing that call results in asynchronous activity within the process.
 Meanwhile, other application threads continue to run, with the YottaDB engine handling queued requests one at at time.
 While this is conceptually simple for applications that do not use `Transaction Processing`_, transaction